almog-gutin/almoggutin/README.md

 ## A little more about me...

 My name is Almog Gutin.
-I am a Full-Stack & Devops Developer at HyperActive HiTech and Course Instructor at Talpiot HiTech.
+I am a Full Stack Developer at Tabit - Restaurant Technologies.
+In my previous jobs, I was a Full Stack & DevOps Developer and Course Instructor.
 I wrote my first code when I was in the 4th grade and since then I knew I wanted to become a software developer.

 I'm a hard worker, who sticks to his values.
 I know my strengths and weaknesses and I study and work hard in order to build up my weaknesses into strengths.